dhruv2005mishra-collab/STOCKFLOW-project/README.md

 - JavaScript
 - localStorage

-No React, no backend, no database setup, no terminal.
+No react, no backend, no database setup, no terminal.

 About Project:
 Our project is StockFlow Web application, an Inventory Management System made using HTML, CSS and JavaScript.